bgamari/ghc-wiki-import/commentary/rts/stack.md

-The info table for a stack frame has a couple of extra fields in addition to the [basic info table layout](commentary/rts/heap-objects#info-tables):
+The info table for a stack frame has a couple of extra fields in addition to the [basic info table layout](commentary/rts/heap-objects#info-tables).
+A stack-frame info table is defined by `StgRetInfoTable` in [includes/InfoTables.h](/trac/ghc/browser/ghc/includes/InfoTables.h).